-I am a newly elected local official, and I ran on a platform of "taking care of the basics."
-Being action oriented, I requested a meeting with our public works director immediately after I took office to discuss some concerns my neighborhood has had about the condition of our streets.
-I think this is a situation that needs addressing now.
+I am a newly elected city council member and I ran on a platform of "taking care of the basics" in our city.
+Being a woman of action, I requested a meeting with our public works director immediately after I took office to go over some concerns my neighborhood has had about the condition of our streets.
+My view is that this is a situation that needs addressing now.

-During the meeting, I noticed she was very uncomfortable.
-Furthermore, I got frustrated because she refused to commit to any plan of action to address my concerns.
-I lost my temper when she suggested my concerns should be discussed with her boss, the city manager.
-The public works director has worked for our agency for more than 10 years and should be able to respond to my concerns competently.
-Frankly this is the kind of nonresponsiveness that I ran against in my campaign.
+During the meeting, I noticed the public works director was very uncomfortable.
+Moreover, I got frustrated because the public works director refused to commit to any kind of plan of action to address my concerns.
+I lost my temper when the public works director suggested my concerns should be discussed with her boss, the city manager.
+This person has worked for the city for over 10 years and ought to be able to respond to my concerns competently.
+Frankly this is the kind of non-responsiveness that I ran against in my campaign.
 What gives?